Gastrulation: Symmetry breaking

 The sperm contributes one of the two mitotic asters needed to complete first cleavage.
 The sperm can enter anywhere in the animal half of the egg but its exact point of entry will break the egg's radial symmetry by organizing the cytoskeleton.
 Prior to first cleavage, the egg's cortex rotates relative to the internal cytoplasm by the coordinated action of microtubules, in a process known as cortical rotation.
 This displacement brings maternally loaded determinants of cell fate from the equatorial cytoplasm and vegetal cortex into contact, and together these determinants set up the organizer.
 Thus, the area on the vegetal side opposite the sperm entry point will become the organizer.
 Hilde Mangold, working in the lab of Hans Spemann, demonstrated that this special "organizer" of the embryo is necessary and sufficient to induce gastrulation.

-The dorsal lip of the blastopore is the mechanical driver of gastrulation, and the first sign of invagination seen in the frog.
+The dorsal lip of the blastopore is the organizer, and the first sign of invagination seen in the frog.